 Important Considerations on California Mediated Prenups

-Under California law, a prenuptial agreement is not valid unless each person has an attorney who will explicitly advise you on your prenup.
-You and your partner will be required to hire a reviewing attorney to meet with you individually and to sign off on the agreement.
+Under California law, it is highly advisable that each person has an attorney who will explicitly advise you on your prenup.
+You and your partner should hire a reviewing attorney to meet with you individually and to sign off on the agreement.

 Also, if your prenuptial agreement contains spousal support provisions, then California law requires you to both have legal counsel.
 You can still have a mediator guide you through the prenup talks, but the agreement must be signed by each representing attorney.